-Previous model studies have simulated the surface climate response to volcanic eruptions in the last millennium, and found up to a decade of surface cooling due to extremely large eruptions (Timmreck et al., 2009 Schneider et al., 2009; Stenchikov et al., 2009) (Stenchikov et al., 2009; Timmreck et al., 2009).
-Others show that the LIA could have been triggered by volcanic eruptions (Schneider et al., 2009; Miller et al., 2012).
+Previous model studies have simulated the surface climate response to volcanic eruptions in the last millennium, and found up to a decade of surface cooling due to extremely large eruptions (Timmreck et al., 2009 Schneider et al., 2009; Stenchikov et al., 2009).
 If consecutive eruptions occur within a few years, sea ice-ocean feedback mechanisms may maintain the surface cooling over longer time scales, from years to decades (Myhre et al., 2013).
-A series of decadally-paced volcanic eruptions in the mid 13th century is likely has been suggested to have caused the onset of the LIA (Zhong et al., 2011; Miller et al., 2012) and ocean - sea-ice feedbacks have been connected to this cooling (Lehner et al., 2013; Moreno-Cha .
-However, not many modeling studies exist hardly any modeling studies investigating volcanic-climate impacts during the first millennium exist.
+A series of decadally-paced volcanic eruptions in the mid 13th century is likely to have caused the onset of the LIA (Zhong et al., 2011; Miller et al., 2012).
+However, not many modeling studies exist investigating volcanic-climate impacts during the first millennium.
 Toohey et al. (2016a) carried out climate simulations from 536-550 CE, analyzing the effect of the 536/540 CE volcanic double event on the NH surface climate.
 The volcanic forcing was reconstructed based on the sulfate deposition in ice cores and the aerosol climate model MAECHAM-HAM (see Table 1), which was used as input for the Max Planck Institute Earth System Model (MPI-ESM) climate simulations.
 They found decreased NH temperature anomalies of maximum 2°C and increased Arctic sea-ice after the volcanic double event lasting the entire simulation period of 15 years.
-However, their simulated period of 15 years this simulation period was too short to study multidecadal cooling.
-In addition, the simulations from Toohey et al. (2016a), as has been reconstructed (Büntgen et al., 2016; Helama et al., 2017), and were started from a pre-industrial conditions control run, whereas our simulations include the forcing history of the first half-millennium.
+However, their simulated period of 15 years was too short to study multidecadal cooling.
+In addition, the simulations from Toohey et al. (2016a) were started from a pre-industrial conditions control run, whereas our simulations include the forcing history of the first half-millennium.

 Temperature proxies from several sources have been used to reconstruct the past climate, like tree rings, pollen, corals, lake and marine sediments, glacier ice, speleothems and historical documents.
 These reconstructions are calibrated against observations, and cover the entire common era (Ahmed et al., 2013).
 However, most reconstruction data sets go back to about 1200 CE, and the further back in time, the fewer proxy records remain, and the more uncertainties they contain (Masson-Delmotte, 2013; Neukom et al., 2019).
-The main proxy type that remains to reconstruct the temperatures in the Northern Hemisphere (and especially mid-high latitudes) are tree rings (Ahmed et al., 2013), and this is often used to reconstruct the temperature in especially Europe (Luterbacher et al., 2016).
-Therefore, in this study we use tree ring records to compare to the model simulations.
+The main proxy type that remains to reconstruct the temperatures in the Northern Hemisphere (and especially mid-high latitudes) are tree rings (Ahmed et al., 2013), and this is often used to reconstruct the temperature in es-

+$pecially\ Europe\ (Luterbacher\ et\ al.,2016).\ Therefore, in\ this\ study\ we\ use\ tree\ ring\ records\ to\ compare\ to\ the\ model\ simulations.$

-The aim of this study is to investigate whether a series of volcanic eruptions induced a multidecadal to centennial cooling may have occurred in the mid 6th to 7th century.
+The aim of this study is to investigate whether a multidecadal to centennial cooling may have occurred in the mid 6th to 7th century.
 We performed 160 year long (520-680 CE) MPI-ESM ensemble simulations branched off one Paleoclimate Modeling Intercomparison Project phase 4 (PMIP4) past2k simulation (Jungclaus et al., 2017).
 We focus in particular on the NH and European climate in comparison with available temperature proxy reconstructions.
-Multiproxy reconstructions in the NH during this period consist of mainly tree-ring, marine sediments, and ice core records.
-Marine sediments have a coarse chronological resolution and would therefore not capture the volcanic signal, and ice core records are confined to the Greenland Ice-sheet (Consortium et al., 2017, 2017).
-Tree-ring records have an annual resolution with an absolute dating.
-Therefore, we use the most recent tree ring ensemble reconstruction for the past2k (Büntgen et al., 2021) to compare to the model simulations in this study.
-In contrast to the study of Toohey et al. (2016a), the short term (yearsannual), as well as the long term (decadal to centennial) effects of the 536/540 CE volcanic double event plus the other eruptions during 520-680 CE on the coupled climate system are analyzed.
-In addition to the surface climate and sea ice impacts, we also study changes in atmospheric and ocean circulation, hydrology and the ocean-sea ice feedbacks, processes important in maintaining the elimate signal volcanic induced surface cooling.
+In contrast to the study of Toohey et al. (2016a), the short term (years), as well as the long term (decadal to centennial) effects of the 536/540 CE volcanic double event plus the other eruptions during 520-680 CE on the coupled climate system are analyzed.
+In addition to the surface climate and sea ice impacts, we also study atmospheric and ocean circulation, hydrology and the ocean-sea ice feedbacks in maintaining the climate signal.

-In the following In Section 2, the model details, set up and experiments, as well as tree-ring data are described.
+In the following Section 2, the model details, set up and experiments, as well as tree-ring data are described.
 In Section 3, the model results are presented and discussed.
 Finally, a summary and conclusion are given in Section 4.